turbinenreiter/MicroPythonSmallSats/text/Results_Language_Eval.md

 ![Mean of times spend on each example implementation with standard deviation.\\label{fig:bars}](../language_survey/results/praktikum/results_merged.png){ width=75% }

 Figure \\ref{fig:pixels} shows all results at once and compares the time spent on C examples to times spend on Python examples using a color scale.
-The overall green color indicates that Python examples were mostly concluded faster than C examples.
+The overall green color indicates the Python examples were mostly concluded faster than the C examples.

 ![Relative time spent on each example by each participant per language.\\label{fig:pixels}](../language_survey/results/praktikum/map.png){ width=75% }